 Vaginal thrush is a common infection caused by a yeast.
-90% are Candida albicans.
-10% of infection belongs to other types of Candida which may not cause any symptoms.
+90% are candida albicans.
+10% of infection belongs to other types of candida which may not cause any symptoms.
 Another name for vaginal thrush is candidiasis or yeast infection.
-Over one half of women will have vaginal thrush at least once in their lifetime and about 5% of women have frequent episodes.
+Over 50% of women will have vaginal thrush at least once in their lifetime and about 5% of women have frequent episodes.

 What are the symptoms?

 - Genital itch – this is the most common symptom of thrush.
 Itching may be especially worse before your period

 - Soreness or burning in the vagina during or after sex